fchastanet/shell-command-bookmarker/.github/instructions/commit-message.instructions.md

 - Mention file names when appropriate
 - Explain the "why" behind significant changes
 - Reference issue numbers with #123 format if applicable

-## GitHub Workflow

-For github workflow split lines longer than 120 characters.